tgurriet/3laws/docs/sources/getting_started.rst

   bash <(curl https://raw.githubusercontent.com/3LawsRobotics/3laws/master/install.sh)

-This will run a script to auto-detect the system architecture, install any missing dependencies, download the right binary, and guide you through any necessary configuration steps.
+This will run a script to auto-detect the system architecture, install any missing dependencies, download the binaries, and guide you through any necessary configuration steps.

 .. important::